How to Connect with People on a Deeper Level: Going Beneath the Surface with the 3 S’s

 The Point: Look Deeper

-If you want to understand others, you need to get beneath the surface.
+If you want to understand others, you need to get beneath the surface and start understanding emotions.
 If you fool yourself into believing the surface story, you’re missing invaluable data.